 Air purifiers with newer technology aren't better.
-That’s because the basic technology, a powerful motor, and a quality real HEPA filter, haven’t changed.
+That’s because the basic technology, a powerful motor, and a quality filter, haven’t changed.
 Similar to the gimmicks we talk about above, there’s a never-ending rotation of products with trademarked technology and new innovations in the industry.
 But, a strong motor and good quality filter aren’t as slick to advertise.

-HEPA filtration is the only proven technology to effectively clean your indoor air, and while it might be enticing to try something new or seemingly cost effective, just because it’s the hot new thing doesn’t mean it works.
+While it might be enticing to try something new or seemingly cost effective, just because it’s the hot new thing doesn’t mean it works.

 And some can even do more damage than good.
 Ozone ionizers are one of the biggest culprits.
 These are often used in air purifiers to create a sense of freshness.
 They are a known health hazard and have no business releasing ozone in anyone’s air, especially where young lungs are; like in schools, classrooms, and nurseries.